sergelogvinov/proxmox-csi-plugin/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 - CSI resource on the node: [`kubectl get CSINode <node> -oyaml`]
 - Node describe: [`kubectl describe node <node>`]
 - OS version [`cat /etc/os-release`]

+### Community Note

+* Please vote on this issue by adding a 👍 reaction to the original issue to help the community and maintainers prioritize this request
+* Please do not leave "+1" or other comments that do not add relevant new information or questions, they generate extra noise for issue followers and do not help prioritize the request